Joseph Warren: Legacy

 The New York county of Warren is named after him, but the town of Warrensburg within that county is not; the town is in fact named after James Warren, a prominent early settler.

 The streets of Detroit, Michigan, were redesigned after the 1806 fire, based on the Pierre L'Enfant Plan for Washington, D.C.; Warren Avenue in Detroit is named after Joseph Warren.

 Five ships in the Continental Navy and United States Navy were named Warren in his honor.

-Warren Square in Savannah, Georgia, is also named for him.
+Warren Square in Savannah, Georgia, is also named for him, as well as Warren Street in Trenton, New Jersey.

+A state-of-the art center that houses the nation's top community college drone program was dedicated as the Dr. Joseph Warren Robotics and Research Center located at the Phillipsburg Campus of Warren County Community College.
+The program has been recognized by leading industry organizations and the FAA for its excellence and attracts degree seeking students not only from Warren, but throughout New Jersey and Pennsylvania.